Contributed by Mark O'Connell

 Mark O'Connell

-Mark O’Connell, LCSW-R, MFA, is a psychotherapist and professional actor in New York City.
-He’s the author of the new book The Performing Art of Therapy: Acting Insights and Techniques for Clinicians, and writes for Psychology Today and The Huffington Post, as well as clinical journals.
+Mark O’Connell, LCSW-R, MFA, is a psychotherapist and author in New York City.
+He teaches workshops based on his book The Performing Art of Therapy: Acting Insights and Techniques for Clinicians, and writes for Psychology Today and The Huffington Post, as well as clinical journals.